stothee/futureinnovators/README.md

 - **Accessibility**: Screen reader (NVDA/VoiceOver), browser devtools.

 ## Run locally
-- Option A: Open `starter/index.html` directly in your browser.
+- Option A: Open Terminal and go to your `starter/index.html` file by typing in `cd starter` in the terminal.
+Then run `python3 -m http.server 8000` and click the button to open the website in your browser.
-- Option B: Use VS Code **Live Server** to auto-reload on changes.
+- Option B: Deploy the repo onto GitHub Pages (found in Settings -> Pages in your repo).

 ## Deploy with GitHub Pages (optional)
 1. Create a new GitHub repo (e.g., `web-foundations`).